otaviojava/money-api-book/en/chapter1.md

 According to Wikipedia, *Money is any item or verifiable record that is generally accepted as payment for goods and services and repayment of debts in a particular country or socio-economic context*.
 Money is represented by two parts: A numerical value and a currency.
 We clearly deal with money in our programs everyday, but the JDK doesn't provide a standard representation of money.
 What we need to know as developers is what data type is suitable to represent  money.

-The first strategy is to use the types already coming from Java, Java Effective book does not recommend the use of the ``double`` and ``float`` when precise answers are necessary.
+The first attempt would be to use the primitive floating point types (`double`and `float`) that are available in the language.
+The author of *Effective Java*  doesn't recommend using these types when precise values are required.

 ``` java
 double val = 1.03 - .42;